You bought the house! Now, you need a home inspection.

 Who?
 You can use any inspector you want, but if you want recommendations, we can help you.

 How much?
-The inspection will cost you anywhere from about $400 and up depending on the size of the home and it is paid at the time of the inspection.
+The inspection will cost you anywhere from about $500 and up depending on the size of the home and it is paid at the time of the inspection.
+Additional tests, such as for radon, are an additional fee between $200-300.

 What does it cover?
 A home inspection should cover: